 - The costs associated with discrimination in the workplace (real or perceived), ranging from negative attitudes among employees towards the organization, disruption in employee cohesion, reduced job performance, loss in job productivity, and lowered job satisfaction, reveal that organizations that provide positive reinforcement of inclusivity are more likely to experience positive outcomes.10

-Integrating inclusivity and mental health in the workplace
+Integrating inclusivity in the workplace

 At the Individual Level